 Rustic Italian Spinach Ricotta Filling

-This filling is amazing and you can use it with any pasta.
-Make a special Valentine's Day dinner by making ravioli, manicotti, even lasagna roll-ups with this special spinach ricotta beef filling.
+This filling is fantastic, and you can use it with any pasta.
+Make a special Valentine's Day dinner by making ravioli, manicotti, and even lasagna roll-ups with this special spinach ricotta beef filling.
+Another cheese and spinach-filled pasta dish I know you and your family will love is our No-Fuss Three Cheese Spinach Cannelloni recipe made with lasagna noodles.

 📖 Recipe